SAN JOSE -- Nothing comes easily to the Sharks in February.

 Chuck Kobasew and Mark Olver scored for Colorado.

-The Sharks were very aware that their 1-4-1 trip had dropped them below the cutoff point for playoff teams, and that things had reached the point where their first game in 17 nights at HP Pavilion might not exactly provide
+The Sharks were very aware that their 1-4-1 trip had dropped them below the cutoff point for playoff teams, and that things had reached the point where their first game in 17 nights at HP Pavilion might not exactly provide a warm reception.

 "Being at home doesn't guarantee anything," defenseman Dan Boyle said.
 "The crowds are probably just as anxious as we are and not overly thrilled about what's going on."